 Mistake or Modification?

 One of my favorite figurines is HUM 71 Stormy Weather in the larger 6¾ inch size.
-I have a few of this figurine in different trademarks but noticed that one of the TMK-1/TMK-2 transitional pieces had the umbrella handle pointed outward, all the rest had the handle angled away from the little girl.
-There were other differences in this certain Story Weather as well.
+I have a few of this figurine in different trademarks but noticed that one of the TMK-1/TMK-2 transitional pieces had the umbrella handle pointed outward while all the rest had the handle angled away from the little girl.
+There were other differences in this certain Stormy Weather as well.
 He was missing the vertical straps to hold up his pants and the flowers were quite different as well.
 Also, the little girls right pig tail was positioned at a different angle as well.
 I took this one and another “normal” TMK-1 Crown figurine to a Hummel Club meeting and it was decided that it was possible this was an earlier sample from the beginning of this model HUM 71 and when World War II ended, Goebel may have been desperate in finding pieces they could sell, found this one tucked away on a shelf and marked it with the Full Bee stamp along with the incised Crown not noticing or disregarding the differences between it and the more “up-to-date” examples.
 Maybe or maybe not, but it sounds possible.

 I found this example to your left that does have the regular lederhosen straps as well as the same flower but the handle is pointed out and the girl’s hair is different.
 You will also find that the newer and smaller HUM 71 2/0 Stormy Weather versions have the umbrella handle pointed out much like my earlier version of this figurine.
 I will add a photograph of my “strange” figurine when time allows.